 Is the iPhone SE worth its price point?

-The iPhone SE is one of the few Apple products where its price tag comes way below the specs on offer.
+iPhone SE deals are one of the few Apple products where the price tag comes way below the specs on offer.

-In other words, yes, the iPhone SE is certainly worth the price you are going to be paying for it, but if you would prefer something with bleeding-edge specs, the latest iPhone 12 range is the way to go.
+In other words, yes...the iPhone SE is certainly worth the price you are going to be paying for it but if you would prefer something that looks newer, the iPhone 11 will be the way to go.

-How does the iPhone SE 2020 differ from the original 2016 iPhone SE?
+How does this differ to the original 2016 iPhone SE?

-Despite the shared name and similar low price, the 2020 device and the original SE are very different.
-The 2020 handset has a body identical to the iPhone 8, as well as a similar camera lens setup.
+Despite the shared name and similar low price, this device and the original SE are very different.
+This device has a body identical to the iPhone 8 as well as a similar camera lens set-up.

-On the other hand, the original iPhone SE has a completely different body, style, specs and is very... well, 2016.
+The original iPhone SE on other hand has a completely different body, style, specs and is clearly...well, very 2016.

-The 2020 iPhone SE makes use of features such as a powerful processor and increased battery life to bring it up to speed with the modern day.
+The 2020 iPhone SE made use of features like a powerful processor and increased battery to bring it up to the modern day.

 Does the iPhone SE have a good camera?

-While it can’t compete with the iPhone 12 or other flagship competitors such as the Samsung Galaxy S21, the iPhone SE does offer decent camera performance.
-Though not market-leading, you’re going to get some strong shots with it.
+While this is not going to be matching the iPhone 11 or any flagship competitors like the Samsung Galaxy S21, the iPhone SE offers a decent camera performance.
+You're going to be able to get some strong shots with it.

-In terms of video, the iPhone SE offers 4K video recording and great image stabilisation, so you’ll be absolutely fine in that department.
+In terms of video, the iPhone SE offers 4K video and some great image stabilisation so you'll be absolutely fine there.